-The portfolio turnover rate of each fund for its most recent fiscal year is included in the Fund Summary section of that fund's prospectus.
-The portfolio turnover rate for each fund's last five fiscal years (or a shorter period if the fund is less than five years old) is shown in the Financial Highlights tables in the prospectus.
+The portfolio turnover rate of VP Inflation Protection for its most recent fiscal year is included in the Fund Summary section of the prospectus.
+The portfolio turnover rate for the fund's last five fiscal years is listed in the Financial Highlights table in the prospectus.
 Variations in a fund's portfolio turnover rate from year to year may be due to a fluctuating volume of shareholder purchase and redemption activity, varying market conditions, and/or changes in the manager's investment outlook.
-The increase in VP Disciplined Core Value's portfolio turnover over the past year largely reflects actions by the portfolio managers to manage risk in response to heightened market volatility, as well as updates to the fund's quantitative stock-selection models.